Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 # CodeAlpha-Secure-Coding-Review
 Preforming static code analysis using pylint on python code.
 In this case basic_network_sniffer_updated.py code.
-The code attached is clean code with a score of 10/10 To get clean code I used plint for static code analysis.
+The code attached is clean code (main code) with a score of 10/10 To get the clean code I used pylint for static code analysis.
 Pylint is a static code analysis tool for Python that helps identify errors, enforce coding standards, and improve code quality.
 It adheres to the PEP8 style guide and assigns a score to your code based on its quality.
 The image below shows the installation process of pylint using command prompt.